Haloa at Hoopili

 No analysis available

-Searched for 'parking fee', 'monthly parking', 'parking rental', and related terms.
-No evidence of a parking fee was found in the remarks, so the monthly parking fee is unknown from these remarks.
+Searched for 'parking fee', 'monthly parking', 'parking rental' and similar phrases; no evidence of a parking fee in the public remarks.

 At least two listings explicitly reference guest or visitor parking, including being 'close to guest stalls' and 'near visitor parking and ample street parking'.
 Combined with 5/13 MLS entries marking GUEST, this supports that the building offers guest/visitor parking options.